Martin's Additions, Maryland: Geography

 Martin's Additions is located at 38°58′47″N 77°4′10″W (38.979713, −77.069349).

 According to the United States Census Bureau, the village has a total area of 0.14 sqmi, all of it land.

 History

 In 1896, Harry M. Martin began buying land from the Chevy Chase Land Company and others and called his holdings "Martin's Additions to Chevy Chase".

 In 1916, the area was incorporated as the special tax district of Martin's First, Second, Third and Fourth Additions to the Village of Chevy Chase.

 In February 1985, the residents voted in a referendum on whether to incorporate as a town.
 The vote was 198 to 15 in favor of incorporation.
 Following approval of Montgomery County and the U.S. state of Maryland, the special tax district was incorporated as a municipality called the Village of Martin's Additions on March 19, 1985.
 The first elected village council members were Michael E. Zielinski, Edward C. Holland, Lucy Foa, Karen McManus, and Paul S. Weller.

+Before the passage of the Fair Housing Act of 1968, racial covenants were used in Martin's Additions to exclude African-Americans.
+For example, a 1905 deed for a property owned by Harry M. Martin in H.M.
+Martin's 3rd Addition says, "That the property hereby conveyed, either before or after improvements are made, cannot be rented, sold, leased or otherwise placed in possession of a colored man or one of the African race."